Denman Island Housing Project (Phase 2) – Engagement on Key Themes

 Lot Coverage

 Lot coverage refers to the percentage of a lot’s total area that is covered by buildings, measured by the building footprints (only the area they take up on the ground).
-It does not account for multiple storeys, just the area occupied on the land.

 Floor Area